Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            - it occasionaly deletes content based on instructions from the ingest source, in this setup the packager
            - in case low latency mode is used, content could be made available before the entire pieces of content are available
            - It updates the manifest accordingly when a manifest update is received
+           - It serves as a cache proxy for HTTP get requests forwarded to the packager

-         In case the CDN serves as a proxy, it only forwards requests for content to the packager to receive the content, and cache relevant segments for a duration N until it expires.
+         In case the CDN serves as a proxy, it only forwards requests for content to the packager to receive the content,and caches relevant segments for a duration N until it expires.

       The client receives DASH or HLS streams, and is not affected by the specification of this work.
 Nevertheless it is expected that by using a common media application format, less caching and less overhead in the network will result in a better user experience.
 The client still needs to retrieve license and key information by steps defined outside of this specification.
 Information on how to retrieve this information wil typically be signalled in the manifest prepared by the packager.

       This example aims to illustrate how the specification defined in this document can be used to provide a